1 Bg 11-1972: The Universal Form

 > flee here and there.
 All this is rightly done.

-375 PURPORT
+383 PURPORT

-377 Arjuna, after hearing from Krsna about the outcome of the
+385 Arjuna, after hearing from Krsna about the outcome of the

-> Battle of Kuruksetra, became an enlightened
+> Battle of Kuruksetra, became enlightened, and as a great

-> devotee of the Supreme Lord.
-He
+> devotee and friend of the Supreme Personality of Godhead he

 > confirmed that Krsna is the maintainer and the object of